kongo2002/nyx/README.markdown

 - `version`: return the daemon version
 - `start <watch>`: send a start command to the specified watch
 - `stop <watch>`: send a stop command to the specified watch
-- `terminate`: terminate the god daemon
+- `terminate`: terminate the nyx daemon

 ## Maintainer